 If you’re from Edmonton and have an Instagram page, you would of definitely come across Chalina aka itsmisshuynh.
 From her dark hair to her minimal style, Chalina’s look is effortless!
 With each look she creates, she combines her two favourite lifestyle aesthetics: fitness and fashion.
-Whether she’s wearing a navy pantsuit with Adidas NMD’s or wearing an oversized car with black Uptempos, Chalina ‘s fitness persona matches her fashionable sole!
+Whether she’s wearing a navy pantsuit with Adidas NMD’s or wearing an oversized cap with black Uptempos, Chalina ‘s fitness persona definitely align with her fashionable soles.

 We conquered an upstairs parking lot with the black haired beauty to get a visual sense of her everyday style.
 Always on the move, Chalina exemplifies what it means to have sole and what she’s noticed being a woman immersed in the sneaker community.
 Take a look at what she had to say followed by a few visual shots below.
 Keep on shinin my fellow sole sista!